-The Credit Union has a lease for a branch location.
-The rental contract is for seven years and includes extension options.
+The Credit Union has two lease obligations for branch locations.
+The lease contracts are for seven years with maturity dates of December 2024 and April 2030.
+Both lease contracts have extension options which have not been incorporated into these financial statements.
 Contracts contain only lease and non-lease components.
 The Credit Union allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
-The lease agreement does not impose any covenants other than the security interests in the lease asset that are held by the lessor.
+The lease agreements does not impose any covenants other than the security interests in the lease asset that are held by the lessor.
 Leased asset may not be used as a security for borrowing purposes.
-During the year ended December 31, 2022, the Credit Union subleased the location to a third party for the remaining duration of the term.
+During the year ended December 31, 2022, the Credit Union subleased one of the locations to a third party for the remaining duration of the term.